 Day 4 of Diabetes Blog Week and the topic is What Brings Me Down.

 This one is really hard for me.
-What brings me down is that my daughter has type 1 diabetes too.
+What brings me down is that one my kids has type 1 diabetes too.
 I was diagnosed at age 10.
-She was diagnosed at age 5.
+They were diagnosed at age 5.
 Ironically, our diagnosis dates are within a week of each other.
-I was diagnosed on my 10th birthday, December 2, 1977 (yeah, my actual birthday.)
-My daughter on December 6, 2010.
+I was diagnosed on my 10th birthday in 1977 (yeah, my actual birthday.)
+My kid in December 2010.
 Weird, huh?

 I had read that my being 35, which I was for my first son, or over gave my children the same chance as the general population for developing type 1 diabetes – with me having type 1 and not their father.
 That was a cool thing to hear because risks of everything else out there increased at that age and over!
 Don’t quote me on that statistic though, as all these years later I don’t recall where I read it or in what context, but I was going with it at the time!
 I was healthy and did everything “right” I could to ensure my kids would have the best shot at not getting T1 (pun intended.)